-In 2022 the Company continued extensive exploration program in order to develop our level of knowledge about the current ore bodies and to verify if there are any potential at flanks.

-The drilling campaign included, OZ15 and Bay-Suit.
+In 2021 the Company continued extensive exploration program in order to develop our level of knowledge about the current ore bodies and to verify if there are any potential at flanks.
+The drilling campaign included Pravoberezhniy, OZ4, OZ6, OZ15 and tailing of heap leach operation.
 The drilling program is ongoing.
-Some gold grades were indicated within Bay-Suit area, but they were single and could not be united to any mineable ore zone.
+Whilst the geophysical study and drilling program within Eastern Tardan area was completed.
+The upto-date results allowed us to define and localized the zones with hydrothermal changes as the linear zone.
+Some gold grades were indicated within the area, but they were single and could not be united to any mineable ore zone.

-TARDAN 2022 PRODUCTION
+For 2022 the Company approved continuing of drilling aimed for exploring additional resources and increase of a quality of existing geological information.

+- Sorulug-Khem; - Bay-Sut

+In case of success all these areas would be considered as reserves for CIL at Tardan as they locate close.

+Tardan 2021 Production

-During 2022, the Company's main source of ore was the Pravoberezhniy deposit, Ore zone #3 and Ore body #26.
-Total stripping works amounted to 2,196.3 thousand m3.
-Ore mined amounted to 355.3 thousand tonnes with an average grade of 1.92 g/t (total gold in ore was 681.4 kg).
-In 2023, the Company will continue mining Ore zone #3 and Ore body #26 and Ore zone #6.
+During 2021, the Company's main source of ore was the Pravoberezhniy deposit.
+Total stripping works amounted to 1,859.9 thousand m3.
+Ore mined amounted to 458.5 thousand tonnes with an average grade of 2.32 g/t (total gold in ore was 1065.7 kg).
+In 2022, the Company will continue mining the Pravoberezhniy deposit together with Ore zone #3 and Ore body #26 of the Tardan deposit which were preventively prestriped in 2021.
+In 2022, the company will also start stripping works at